philayres/em-secure-api/README.md

 Calling with a client
 ---------------------

+A 'client' on em-secure-api can be a single server on a security conscious internal network, or an authorized API user externally.
+So let's start by viewing the service from the client point of view, and seeing how it prevents requests being tampered with, duplicated, or being so old they are now irrelevant.

-Run this to create a new client and shared secret
+To start, run a script to add a new client and shared secret to the database list of authorized clients.

     scripts/add_client.sh test_client-irb true